sachitksh/SMMAwebsite/README.md

 # SMMAwebsite
-smma website built from scratch using js css and html and mongodb to run-->cd backend cd src npm run dev
+smma website built from scratch using js css and html and mongodb to run-->cd backend, cd src, npm run dev,